Styling

 - Progressive enhancement: Same vocabulary works ANSI 16 → 256 → truecolor.

-- Vibrancy/saturation: Apple-style super-saturated colors (like macOS window tints or iOS label colors) don't translate to terminals.
-Terminal colors are ANSI — no blur, no transparency, no variable saturation.
-Design with solid, readable colors.
-If you want vibrancy, pick a truecolor theme with vivid palette colors (like Catppuccin or Tokyo Night) — the theme does the heavy lifting, not your component code.
+- Vibrancy/saturation: Apple-style super-saturated colors don't translate to terminals.
+Pick a truecolor scheme with vivid palette colors (Catppuccin, Tokyo Night) — the scheme does the heavy lifting, not your component code.